 Compas can help organisations to decide between these two possibilities, and can make it easy for them to adjust their plans accordingly.
-If a change is made to the plan, then Compas does all the hard work of updating the projections of future orders, revenues, costs etc. and incorporating them into the overall company forecast.
+Because Compas is a driver-based planning tool, if a change is made to any aspects of the plan, Compas does all the hard work of updating the projections of future orders, revenues, costs etc. and incorporating them into the overall company forecast.

 Because the planned and actual data is stored in the same database, it is a simple task to merge actuals to date with planned data going forward, to provide a best view of the forecast at all times.
 The previous day’s sales data is processed overnight and automatically generates a revised view of possible future performance, for the organisation to accept, modify or reject as it chooses.